hank-butler/METAR_Data/README.md

 ___

-Criteria for Expansion:
+## Criteria for Expansion:

 - Continental US
 - Near an airport (obviously)
 - Weather is most important factor
-- Most flying is done during day
+- Most flight training is done during day
 - General Rule of Thumb for ideal weather:
   - Visiblity of 10 miles or more
   - Cloud Ceiling of 3,000 ft above ground or higher